edinburgh-data-science/foundations-of-data-science/README.md

-# Foundations
+# Foundations of data science

-Basically I want to teach the foundational concepts and tools used in data science: Unix shell, version control, programming, and database management.
+This course teaches the foundational concepts and tools used in data science: Unix shell, version control, programming, and database management.
 Familiarity with these concepts and tools will necessary in order to take courses 2 and 3.

 ## Unix Shell (weeks 1-2)
 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it’s a power tool that allows people to do complex things with just a few keystrokes.
 More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so that they don’t have to type the same things over and over again.
-Effective use of the shell is so fundamental to data science that [Jeroen Janssens](http://jeroenjanssens.com/) has written an entire book called [*Data science from the command line*](http://datascienceatthecommandline.com/).
+Effective use of the shell is so fundamental to data science that [Jeroen Janssens](http://jeroenjanssens.com/) has written an entire book called [*Data Science at the Command Line*](http://datascienceatthecommandline.com/).
 Use of the shell is also a pre-requisite for using a range of other powerful tools and computing resources (including “high-performance computing” supercomputers) that are widely used in industry.
 These lessons will start you on a path towards using these resources effectively.

 ### Topics covered